awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_SCHEMA.md

 (1 row)
 ```

-The following example either creates the US\_SALES schema, or does nothing and returns a message if it already exists:
+The following example either creates the US\_SALES schema, or does nothing and returns a message if it already exists\.

 ```
 create schema if not exists us_sales;